-- “Academic or administrative officers (AAOs)” are mandated reporters1 who are required to report actual or suspected sexual harassment (including stalking, dating violence, and domestic violence), sexual misconduct, or related retaliation to the Office of the Sexual Misconduct Response Coordinator within 2 business days.
+- “Academic or administrative officers (AAOs)” are mandated reporters1 who are required to report actual or suspected sexual harassment (including stalking, dating violence, and domestic violence), sexual misconduct, or related retaliation to Title IX and Gender Equity in the Office of Institutional Equity within 2 business days.
 For a list of who is an AAO, see II-4.16a below.

 - “Adaptable resolution” is a voluntary informal process that may encompass a broad range of conflict resolution strategies, including but not limited to shuttle diplomacy, arbitration, mediation, and restorative justice.
 Parties may engage in an adaptable resolution before, during, or after an investigation is completed into the alleged conduct, but prior to a determination of responsibility in either Process A or Process B. Adaptable resolution may not be appropriate in all circumstances.
 During the interim period of this policy, adaptable resolution will be limited to shuttle diplomacy.

 - “Adjudicator” means the decision maker who makes findings and the determination of responsibility in the context of a formal grievance process that requires a live hearing under this policy and Process A as defined in the associated procedures.

 - “Advisor” is a person who provides support and/or advice to a party during the resolution process.
 The University of Iowa has three types of advisors: support advisor, hearing advisor, and legal advisor.
 See II-4.23e below in the Procedure for Alleged Violations of the Policy on Sexual Harassment and Sexual Misconduct for more description.

 - “Complainant” means an individual who is alleged to be the victim of conduct that could constitute sexual harassment, sexual misconduct, or related retaliation under this policy.